-OUR WEBSITE IS CURRENTLY BEING WORKED ON AND ADDED TO (November 2013) based on research for a new edition of the guidebook.
-It will update all the information in the 2003 edition, and pick up on the legacy from the Olympics.
+OUR WEBSITE IS CURRENTLY BEING WORKED ON AND ADDED TO (Feburary 2014) based on research for a new edition of the guidebook.
+About 80% of the new information is now on the website in the form of readable and downloadable pdfs which update the 2003 edition of the book.
+It picks up on some of the legacy from the Olympics.

-WE HAVE PUT THE FINAL TEXT ON THE WEBSITE for:
+WE HAVE PUT THE FINAL TEXT FOR LONDON ON THE WEBSITE HERE for:

-for Places of interest, Museums and galleries AND Places of worship (all three are under Major sights)
+also for Places of interest, Museums and galleries and for Places of worship (all three are to be found under Major sights)

 Other sections and chapters will follow.
 On the Methodology page you will find a list of abbreviations, and of the definitions we use for describing toilets and lifts.
 We also compare our information with that from other sources.

 NOTE THAT the web files include easy links to websites and e-mail addresses.

 Access in London is a well established and well researched guide, published in 1984, 1989, 1996 and 2003.
 Nearly all of the information is collected by visit, and it reflects the experiences of disabled people who want to get around.
 It is part of a series published by Pauline Hephaistos Survey Projects since the 1970s to places as diverse as Paris, Israel and the Palestinian Authority, Jersey, Norway, Brittany and the Loire Valley.

 The guide is still the only integrated source of access information about London which links everything together, covering accommodation, the transport system and descriptions of the major sights and places of interest.

 We are currently writing the final text for a new edition to be published in 2013 which will pick up on some of the legacy of the Olympics.
 Information is being progressively published here, on the website.